Syedbasid/Sales-and-Profit-Performance-Tableau-Dashboard/README.md

 - Dashboard actions and tooltips for enhanced interactivity

 ## Key Insights
-- Identified top-performing regions and product categories
+- Identified top performing regions and product categories
-- Highlighted low-profit categories requiring attention
+- Highlighted low profit categories requiring attention
 - Discovered pricing and order quantity patterns affecting profitability

 ## Screenshots
-Screenshots of the dashboard are included in the `Screenshots` folder.
+Screenshots of the dashboard are included in the `screenshots` folder.

 ## Author
 Syed Basid